Erik Gatenholm

 Erik Gatenholm is a Swedish-American entrepreneur.
 He is credited with marketing the world's first universal bio-ink.

 Biography

 Gatenholm was raised mostly in Blacksburg, Virginia.
-He attended Blacksburg High School and studied Business Management at Virginia Tech University.
+He attended Blacksburg High School and studied Business Management at Virginia Tech.
 He attended the Innovation and Industrial Management Master's program at the Gothenburg School of Business, Economics and Law, and received his Master's of Science in June 2016.

+Erik is married to Gabriella Gatenholm, the couple have two kids.

 Early work

 At age 18, Gatenholm started his first venture as a freshman at Virginia Tech.
 BC Genesis focused on developing surgical meshes for hernia repair and cartilage implants by commercializing Virginia Tech-owned intellectual property.
 Within three years of its founding, BC Genesis received two National Science Foundation grants for $600,000.
 The company also received a $700,000 grant from the Virginia Tobacco Indemnification and Community Revitalization Commission, and was slated to help revive Floyd County's economy through the introduction of more job opportunities in biotech.

 Gatenholm has had his own research published in line with his work.
 His abstract titled "Innovative bacterial nanocellulose medical devices: From incubator to human body" was published in 2013.

 Outside of the biotechnology sector, Gatenholm has also worked in music production.
 In 2014, Gatenholm wrote and produced "Finally" with vocalist Jalana.
 Gatenholm composed the track and played guitar for the recording, while Jalana contributed lyrics and vocals.
 The track was remixed several times, earning success across the electronic music scene and gaining radio airplay, chart positions and DJ support.
 Gatenholm was signed along with Jalana to Déepalma Records in 2015.